DoogoPal/movie-recommender-system/README.md

 Features

---Recommends movies based on user input
+1)Recommends movies based on user input
---Uses content-based filtering
+2)Uses content-based filtering
---Data preprocessing with Pandas & NumPy
+3)Data preprocessing with Pandas & NumPy
---Similarity calculation using Scikit-learn --Easy-to-use and customizable
+4)Similarity calculation using Scikit-learn 5)Easy-to-use and customizable

 Technologies Used